 Considered as a whole, the perennial sameness of jazz consists not in a basic organization of the material within which the imagination can roam freely and without inhabitation, as within an articulate language, but rather in the utilization of certain well-defined tricks, formulas, and cliches to the exclusion of everything else.

-Adorno is factually correct.
-But he’s wrong that this is a defect of the music.
+Adorno is factually correct, but he’s wrong that it’s a defect of the music.
 The tricks, formulas and cliches are the basic grammar of pleasure.
 That grammar is going to be necessarily cliche-driven.
 Cooking tofu with sesame oil, ginger and soy sauce is a cliche too, and for good reason: it consistently makes the tofu taste good.
 So it is with stock riffs and music.

 Fortunately, we in America are blessed with the strong African and Caribbean influences, and the musicians of these cultures hold circularity as a high virtue.
 To pick one example out of a vast many, Fela Kuti’s “Beasts Of No Nation” repeats the chords G minor to F for about half an hour.
 It doesn’t get old.

-Sample-based hip-hop is the most exciting music to my ears right now.
-The best beatmakers find fragments within the linear stream of recorded music and bend them into unexpected loops.
+The art of sample-based hip-hop relies on beatmakers’ ability to find fragments within the linear stream of recorded music and bend them into unexpected loops.

 I don’t know the provenance of this RZA quote, but it’s a good one: